Maureen Murphy (ice hockey): Professional

 On September 18, 2023, Murphy was drafted in the third round, 18th overall, by PWHL Montreal in the 2023 PWHL Draft.
 On November 29, 2023, she signed a three-year contract with Montreal.
 During the 2023–24 season she recorded five goals and 11 assists in 24 regular season games and one goal and two assists in three games during the Walter Cup.
 Following the season she was awarded the Hockey for All Award, for her leadership and positive change in the community.
+In December, she was elected as the team's player representative at the PWHL Players Association, the league's union, replacing Laura Stacey, who was elected president of the Association.
+During the 2024–25 season, she recorded three goals and three assists in 28 regular season games and two goals in four games during the 2025 PWHL playoffs.
+During the 2025–26 season, she recorded four goals and three assists in 21 regular season games and one goal and two assists in nine games during the 2026 Walter Cup playoffs to help the Victoire win the 2026 Walter Cup.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a one-year contract with PWHL Las Vegas on June 12, 2026.

 International play

 Murphy represented the United States at the 2017 IIHF World Women's U18 Championship, where she recorded one goal in three games and won a gold medal.

+Personal life

+Murphy's favorite postgame meal is chocolate milk, chicken, veggies and whole wheat pasta.
+Outside of hockey, her hobbies include outdoors, trying new foods and restaurants, and hanging with family.